 In these waters active gear must remain in sight of the angler during daylight hours, but may be fished at night without attendance.
 All gear must be legibly marked with a tag.
 The tags shall be furnished by the angler and must contain all of the following information: angler’s full name and residence address including zip code.
 This information must be legibly written with either waterproof ink or stamped.
 Yo-yo tags shall be attached above the water line.

 A sport fishing license is required to harvest crawfish and freshwater shrimp from public waters for personal use.
 Shrimp and crawfish traps fished in public waters shall be marked with a waterproof tag provided by the angler, which shall contain the angler’s full name and customer ID number.

 Crawfish traps are any device constructed of coated wire with openings of throats or flutes not exceeding 2 inches and are used for the sole purpose of taking crawfish.
-Crawfish traps are typically pillow or pyramid style with a minimum mesh size no smaller than ¾ inch by 11⁄16 inch.
+Any commercially available crawfish trap with openings of the throats or flutes not exceeding 2 inches may be used.

 Shrimp traps—It is illegal to take or attempt to take freshwater shrimp by the use of any trap which exceeds the following dimensions: 36 inches long (from the rear of the heart to the leading edge of the trap), by 24 inches wide (between the leading edges of the trap, or heart opening), by 12 inches high; or has external or unattached wings, weirs, or other devices intended to funnel shrimp to the trap heart.

 Areas CLOSED to trotlines, throw lines, set hooks, limblines, FFFD’s, jugs and yo-yos: